goatsofnaxos/Delphi/Design/specs.md

 	- the video acquisition buffer durations (t_videoPRE, t_videoPOST)
 	- any other relevant hardware parameters

+**VACUUM FUNCTION**
+- As an optional operating mode: flush previous trial's odor and pull next trials odor through the line upstream of the final valve by opening a valve that opens to a vacuum (valve placed downstream of final valve)
+        - After t_switch2 (next stimulus valve opening), wait t_vac1 = 5 milliseconds then open VALVE_VAC.
+        - Then after t_vac2 = 15 milliseconds close VALVE_VAC.
+  	- Only when vaccum closed can VALVE_P be opened!
+- Have it so that experiment paramaters file allows user to choose between 'normal' mode and 'vacuum' mode.
+- Make sure that UI displays if the configuration is running in normal mode (8 odor stimuli) vs vacuum mode (7 odor stimuli, one vacuum line).

+**VACUUM FUNCTION**
+- Maxmimum odor delivery time: 10 seconds (specified in experiment definition file)
+- Maxmimum videl length: 60 seconds (specified in experiment definition file)

+**FINITE STATE MACHINE TESTING**
+- transition from ABC rule to CBA rule
+	- when B was just delivered, next should be A, not C
+	- when C was just delivered, next should be B, not A
+	- when A was just delivered, next should be C, not B
+- transition from ABC rule to A-only rule
+	- no matter what was just delivered next should be A
+- transition from ABC rule to D-only rule
+	- no matter what was just delivered next should be D
+- transition from ABC rule to AB rule
+	- if A was just delivered, next should be B
+	- if B was just delivered, next should be A
+	- if C was just delivered, next should be A
+- TK Andrew Fink’s test cases

+**WRAP-UP**
+- Walk Courtney and Carl/Andrew through setting up and running an experiment.

 **EXAMPLE TRIAL FLOW FOR “ABC” RULE**
 - Rule: A —> B —> C —> A …
 - Stimulus A controlled by VALVE_SA, stimulus B controlled by VALVE_SB, stimulus C controlled by VALVE_SC